adamk9516/teachers-v.s-student/school/deans.md

-# You got caught and got sent to the deans office.
-The dean starts to yell at you
+# You Got Caught And Got Sent To The Deans Office.
+The Dean Starts To Yell At You

 ## [Yell At Dean](suspended.md)
 ## [Hit Dean](expelled.md)